n3rbi/Possessor-Ban-Log/README.md

 1st.
 Perm ban.

+# How do I report someone?

+1. Record video evidence of the exploiter/teamer (images work too, however they are alot less reliable meaning it may not be solid proof).
+2. Upload that video to a video hosting platform (e.g. [YouTube](https://www.youtube.com))

 # Ive been falsey banned/reported, what can I do?

  1. DM me on discord @yo_bi and send me a dm saying "Hey, I believe ive been falsey reported.
 Can we do something about this please?"